sejal-pawar/social-media-mining/README.md

 # social-media-mining
-R scripts for sentiment Analysis and geo-tagging; Java implementation of Girvan Newman for community detection
+R scripts for sentiment Analysis and geo-tagging and Java implementation of Girvan Newman for community detection